Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: Enhanced ODMR contrast via pulsed illumination

 \zfr{mfig4}B-D examines the electronic spin coherence properties in the system.
-Following sequences depicted in the insets, we measure $T_2^{\ast}$ using a Ramsey scheme, $T_1$ through inversion recovery scheme, and $T_2$ using the Hahn echo sequence, yielding $T_2^{\ast}{=}477{\pm} 2$ ns, $T_1{=}22.9{\pm} 0.4 \mu$s, and $T_2{=}2.7{\pm}0.1 \mu$s, respectively.
+Following sequences depicted in the insets, we measure $T_2^{\ast}$ using a Ramsey scheme, $T_1$ through an inversion recovery scheme, and $T_2$ using the Hahn echo sequence, yielding $T_2^{\ast}{=}487{\pm} 2$ ns, $T_1{=}22.9{\pm} 0.4 \mu$s, and $T_2{=}2.7{\pm}0.1 \mu$s, respectively.
 In the Ramsey measurements (\zfr{mfig4}B), a 20 MHz offset in the second pulse clearly distinguishes the dephasing decay.
 Additionally, \zfr{mfig4}E shows that employing multipulse dynamical decoupling trains can effectively prolong the $T_2$ coherence time yielding $T_2^{\R{DD}}{=}18.4 {\pm }0.5 \mu$s with a CPMG train spacing of 148 ns. $T_2^{\R{DD}}$ can approach $T_1$ here since the latter is dominated by triplet-ground relaxation rather than spin-lattice relaxation~\cite{Wu19}.
-We anticipate that shelving the population into the long-lived $\ket{T_z}$ state might allow us to overcome this limit, and access even longer coherence times.
+Moving the population into the long-lived $\ket{T_z}$ state might allow us to overcome this limit and access longer coherence times (see Discussion).